 The 2000 Sydney Olympics was an important event for Peris.
 Not only was she competing in her second Olympic Games, but she was also going to be the first torchbearer in the Olympic torch relay.

-Beginning at Uluru, 'the spiritual heart of Australia', the torch was lit by the Governer-General and then held by Aboriginal elders, before being passed to Peris.
+Beginning at Uluru, 'the spiritual heart of Australia', the torch was lit by the Governor-General and then held by Aboriginal elders, before being passed to Peris.

 Peris ran the first stretch of the torch relay barefoot in recognition of the traditional owners of the land.
 Peris’s daughter, Jessica, ran with her.

-Peris reached the semifinals in the 400m event at the Sydney Olympics, and was part of the Australian women’s 4 x 400m relay team, which placed fifth.
+Peris reached the semifinals in the 400m event at the Sydney Olympics.
+She was part of the Australian women’s 4 x 400m relay team, which placed fifth.

 Indigenous rights and politics

-Come and see Nova Peris’s new module downstairs in the Gallery of First Australians at the National Museum of Australia — open now!
+See Nova Peris’s gold medal and other collection highlights on show in the Gallery of First Australians at the National Museum of Australia